-In contrast to the course which this logically follows, Theory and Issues in Area Studies, this course does not focus on Methodology, that is reflection on method, but rather assists Research MA students to materialise research topics, questions, and theoretical problems in tangible research activities.
+This course helps Research MA students materialise research topics, questions, and theoretical problems in tangible research activities.
 How can you make ideas work?
 What will you actually be doing in your project?
 How do you explicitly shape relationships between theory on the one hand, and everyday research practices on the other?
-The course does address epistemological concerns, helping you understand the broader spectrum of methodological approaches in which your research is located, but it focuses on practical applications rather than abstract reflection.
+The course will address important epistemological concerns and related practices, toward familiarity with the broader spectrum of methodological approaches on which your research is located.

 The objectives of this course are to:

-1. Gain further insight into the theoretical and historical background of research methods used in Area Studies, their applicability and their relation to regional expertise, place, language, discipline, and positionality.
+1. Gain insight into the theoretical and historical background of research methods used in Area Studies, and their relation to regional expertise, place, language, discipline, and positionality.

-5. Learn to critically examine publications and data generated by neighbouring fields of enquiry, in terms of area and/or discipline and/or thematics.
-That is, students learn to be not only producers of research, via methods, but consumers of the research of others, which they can intelligently utilize through familiarity with research methods.
+6. Learn to critically examine publications and data generated by neighboring fields of enquiry, in terms of area and/or discipline and/or thematics.

 Mode of instruction